-Step Action 1 Open your Data Modeling diagram and, if necessary, display the Data Modeling page of the Diagram Toolbox (More tools Data Modeling).
+Step Action 1 Open your Data Modeling diagram and, if necessary, display the 'Data Modeling' page of the Diagram Toolbox (click on to display the 'Find Toolbox Item' dialog and specify 'Data Modeling').
 2 Drag the 'SQL Query' icon onto the diagram.
 SQL Query This generates the SQL Query Artifact element: SQL Query1 3 Double-click on the new element and update the element name and other properties as necessary.
-To edit the element's SQL statement, access the Database Builder , click on the element in the Queries Package and edit the Query on the 'SQL Scratch Pad' tab.
+To edit the element's SQL statement, access the Database Builder, click on the element in the Queries Package and edit the Query on the 'SQL Scratch Pad' tab.